Hockey’s built on speed, chaos, and grit. That’s exactly why we love it.

 The problem with “cut-resistant” hockey shirts

 Most “cut-resistant” shirts on the market sound impressive until you look under the hood.
-Many sit at A2 or A3, which means they might slow down a blade, but they won’t stop it.
+Many sit at A2 or A3, which means they might slow down a blade, but they likely won't stop it.
 Others rely on foam padding or mesh collars that leave dangerous gaps.

 That’s not protection.
 That’s marketing.
 Titan BattleGear was built to change that.